 John O’Brien is the NEH Daniels Family Distinguished Teaching Professor and teaches in the Department of English.
 He has been on faculty at the University of Virginia since 1998.

 Bethany Teachman is a Professor and the Director of Clinical Training in the Department of Psychology.
 She has been on faculty at the University of Virginia since 2002.
 She is also a licensed clinical psychologist.
+Professor Teachman will be on sabbatical as of January 1, 2019 and not available for consulting during the spring semester.

 Contact the Guides or Make an Appointment